 Diploma programs for skin care technicians last nearly two years and offer extensive training in skin care, salon management and therapeutic massage.
 Students take courses in anatomy, physiology, cosmetic chemistry, skin care analysis, nail care and make-up applications.
 They also study massage, nutrition, medical terminology and salon management.
 Graduates are capable of performing transdermal electrolysis, waxing, glycolic peels, light therapy and various make-up applications.

-Associate Programs in Cosmetology
+Associate's Degree in Cosmetology

 Skin care professionals with associate degrees in cosmetology may perform specialized skin care procedures as well as offering guests traditional salon services, such as hair cutting, coloring, styling and manicures and pedicures.
-These degree programs utilize salon-style classrooms to teach courses in chemical hair applications, shampoo and scalp treatments, hair cutting, hair styling, nail care, business management and retail sales.
+These two-year degree programs utilize salon-style classrooms to teach courses in chemical hair applications, shampoo and scalp treatments, hair cutting, hair styling, nail care, business management and retail sales.

 All skin care technicians and cosmetologists are required to be licensed by their state.
 Requirements for licensure usually involve completion of an accredited skin care or cosmetology certificate or degree program and successful passing of state-mandated examinations.
 These examinations often include both written and competency-based sections.
 Although state requirements vary, continuing education credits are often necessary to maintain licensure.